 Antibiotic Therapy for Cellulitis:

-In addition to these drugs, European Medicines Agency has recently approved three novel antibiotics for the treatment of skin infections.
+- In addition to these drugs, European Medicines Agency has recently approved three novel antibiotics for the treatment of skin infections.
 These are oritavancin, dalbavancin, and tedizolid, all showing efficacy against MRSA similar to linezolid and vancomycin.
 Oritavancin and dalbavancin also have the advantage of longer half-lives of over two weeks.
-This makes one single dose of these antibiotics equal to 2-week long course of vancomycin.
-However, these results still need to be backed up by more studies and wether it actually decreases the number of admissions remain to be evaluated.
+This makes one single dose of these antibiotics equal to a 2-week-long course of vancomycin.
+However, these results still need to be backed up by more studies, and whether it actually decreases the number of admissions remains to be evaluated.
 (16)

 The non-antibiotic treatment includes compression stockings, leg elevation, and non-steroidal anti-inflammatory drugs (NSAIDs).
 These are believed to shorten the hospital stay and treatment duration.
 However, the role of these alternatives in the absence of antibiotic agents is not supported by any study.